HesaiTechnology/Pandar40_SDK/README.md

 cd build
  (Lidar )cmake ..  / cmake -DCamera_Enable=ON ..
 (Lidar + Camera)
 make -j4
+make install; # Generate SDK DIR for HesaiLidarSDK, include (1) Headers (2) libhesaiLidarSDK.so in build/SDK
 ```

 # Add to your project